Arkadiy-Vladimirov/MyRePlay/README.md

 ```
 $ pip install --force-reinstall dist/replay_rec-0.10.0-py3-none-any.whl
 ```
-Now we may peacefully run notebooks at `./experiments`.
+Now we may peacefully run notebooks at `./experiments`. (don't forget to select recently made `.venv` kernel in your notebook!)
 ________________________________________________________________________________

 ## UCB